pmeeny/CI-MS1-RestaurantWebsite/README.md

 # Credits
 - For the image carousel scaling and margin sizing I used source code with some tweaks from: https://bootstrapcreative.com/create-full-width-bootstrap-4-responsive-carousel/

-- For the social media icons, I used the code with some modifications from the Code Institute, CV project, reference: https://github.com/Code-Institute-Org/ucd-resume
+- For the social media icons in the footer, I used the code with some modifications from the Code Institute, CV project, reference: https://github.com/Code-Institute-Org/ucd-resume

 - For the navigation bar, and hero image, I used the code with some modifications from the Code Institute, Whiskey project, reference https://learn.codeinstitute.net/login?next=/ci_program/diplomainsoftwaredevelopment

 - I used lazy loading javascript code (https://github.com/aFarkas/lazysizes) to improve image loading and performance on the website

-- I use a number of Bootstrap components: Navbar, Carousel, Modal, Collapse in the four webpages
+- I use a number of Bootstrap components and the source code in the examples: Navbar, Carousel, Modal, Collapse in the four webpages
     - https://getbootstrap.com/docs/4.6/components/carousel/
     - https://getbootstrap.com/docs/4.6/components/navbar/
     - https://getbootstrap.com/docs/4.6/components/modal/